Now Available for 2020, No-Till Seeder for Rent to Berkshire County Farmers

 How Will Berkshire Conservation District Assist Farmers?
 BCD will provide training and support and will assist with delivery and pick up as needed.

-Cost The No-Till Seeder is available now through BCD for $50 per day and $15 per acre fee.
+Cost The No-Till Seeder is available now through BCD for $50 per day and $15 per acre fee, plus delivery fee depending on location.
 Contact us for more information.

 We have had a lot of interest from farmers ready to try the no-till method.
 Stay tuned for upcoming opportunities to check out our No-Till Seeder up close and personal and learn how it operates!